Life Insurance Questions

 How much life insurance do I need?

-One way to decide how much life insurance you need is to figure out how much cash and income your dependents will need if you die.
-Instead of having a monthly income to rely upon, your family will receive an insurance benefit upon your death.
+The first step is to determine how much cash and income your dependents will need if you die.
+Instead of relying on your monthly income, your family will receive an insurance benefit upon your death.
 It is then up to the beneficiary of your policy to decide how to use that money.
-For example, if you have younger children, a mortgage or both, you may want to have a higher death benefit to make sure your family can meet its financial obligations should you die.
-The beneficiary of your policy can decide to use the money from the death benefit to pay off the mortgage and other outstanding debt, as well as set up a college fund or trust for your children.
+If you have younger children, a mortgage or both, you may want to have a higher death benefit to make sure your family can meet its financial obligations should you die.
+The beneficiary of your policy can decide to use the money from the death benefit to pay monthly bills, or to pay off the mortgage.
+A financial advisor can assist you with figuring out how much coverage to purchase.
+Insurance agents can also help with that decision.
+You can click here to find an agent or agency near you.
+You may also want to use this calculator to get a general idea of how much life insurance coverage you and your family need.

 Do I need more insurance as I age?